GauravS43/Street-Fighter-Reinforcement-Learning/README.md

-# Street Fighter Reinfocement Learning
+# Street Fighter Reinforcement Learning

-Trained a model in Street Fighter 2 Special Champion Edition for the Sega Genesis in Python using Gym, Stable Baselines and Gym Retro.
+Trained a model for Street Fighter 2 Special Champion Edition (Sega Genesis) in Python using Gym, Stable-Baselines3 and Gym Retro.

-The model was trained using Proximal Policy Optimization for **5,000,000** steps using in-game score as reward function.
+The model was trained using Proximal Policy Optimization for **5,000,000** steps using in-game score as a reward function.
-At its peak, the model is capable of reaching up to Dhalsim.
+At its peak, the model is capable of reaching up to Dhalsim in Ryu's arcade mode.

 <p align="center">
     <img src="trainedSample.gif" alt="sample run">
 </p>

-The above is a sample run of the model.
+Above is a sample run of the model.